Munawwar/http-snapshotter/README.md

 Tip: When you do `SNAPSHOT=update` or `SNAPHOT=append` to create snapshots, run it against a single test, so you know what exact snapshots that one test created/updated.

-Log read/saved snapshots by setting LOG_SNAPSHOT=1 env variable.
-Log requests with LOG_REQ=1 or LOG_REQ=summary (to just print request HTTP method, url and snapshot file that it would use).
+Log read/saved snapshots by setting LOG_SNAPSHOT=1 or LOG_SNAPSHOT=summary env variable.
+It prints the HTTP method, url and snapshot file that it would use.
+If you want even more details in the logs use LOG_REQ=detailed.

 Once you are done writing your tests, run your test runner on all your tests and then take a look at `<snapshots directory>/unused-snapshots.log` file to see which snapshot files haven't been used by your final test suite.
 You can delete unused snapshot files.